 - Leadership.
 I help clever companies by providing technical stewardship at executive level.
 As part time CTO my role is to increase the value of the technology of companies, and make them more attractive to investors and acquirers.
 I carry out in-depth audits of code and personnel to identify weaknesses, and go on to define what technical debt is worth addressing, and eventually help with the inevitable M&A talks.

-- Building technology.
+- Physical computing.
 At other times nice people hire me to make nice things.
 I tend to work on projects with a mixture of innovative hardware and software, with as much time spent with Raspberry Pis, Arduinos, and soldering irons, as writing code.
-Recent projects include an installation that measures your brain activity to allow you to pour water into a glass by thinking positive thoughts, and a mobile secure WiFi portal that allowed music fans to listen to albums before they are released while travelling around Toronto on a streetcar.
+Recent projects include an installation that scans your eye to detect if you’re stoned, converting an automated bank machine into a basketball game, and an activation that measures your brain activity to allow you to pour water into a glass by thinking positive thoughts.

 - Creative concepts.
 I’m often hired to help conceive creative concepts as part of agency pitches, and organizations looking to increase their competitive advantage.
 I bring a deep understanding of legacy & cutting edge technologies, market trends, and the experience to help ensure ideation sessions bear fruit.

 - Public speaking.
 I’ve been a speaker at conferences and corporate events for more than 15 years, on topics with bias towards innovation through creative use of technology, and often labelled as motivational.
 I adore sharing what I’ve learned with others, especially when this contributes to them making progress in their own lives and careers.